Professional Writing & Communication (PWC)

-Consider WRI420H5 Making a Book.
+Take WRI420H5 Making a Book to learn about the process of publishing your own book.
 You will learn the principles, procedures and practices in book publishing and by the end of the course, you will be a published author!

 View the Academic Calendar for a full listing of ICCIT courses and their descriptions.